Farmata94/Sign-Hybrid/README.md

 ## Introduction

-With the advent of quantum computing, traditional cryptographic systems such as RSA, DSA, and ECDSA are becoming increasingly vulnerable to quantum attacks — particularly those based on Shor’s algorithm.
+This project presents a concrete and educational implementation of a hybrid digital signature system that merges classical and post-quantum cryptography.
+Rather than focusing solely on the theoretical motivations, it aims to provide a practical tool to evaluate, benchmark, and visualize the behavior of hybrid signatures in real use cases.
 This project introduces a **hybrid digital signature solution** that combines:

 - A **classical algorithm** (RSA, DSA, or ECDSA)
 - A **post-quantum algorithm** (Dilithium, Falcon)